agracyk2/GeONet/README.md

 This code performs the above description: learning a neural operator for the Wasserstein geodesic.
 We perform this among two datasets: synthetic data of Gaussian mixtures; and real data from the CIFAR-10 dataset.
 We implement all of our code using **PyTorch**.

+## How do I use this code?

+This code is primarily intended for use in Jupyter Notebook formats, where .py files can be run within the primary main notebook file.
+This code is also intended for all files belonging to the same directory.

+Our code is found in the master branch of this repository.